econokeith/otis/README.md

   ![meet otis](./github_otis_one.gif)

 ### What it does
+What Otis does:

-Robocam provides a framework for making interactive computer vision models and writing scripted encounters with participants using them.
+O.T.I.S. provides a framework for making interactive computer vision models and writing scripted encounters for participant observers.
 It solves one of the major hurdles to making realistic viewing experiences for humans by allowing for a hi-definition real-time camera feed even when the models being used don't update quickly enough.
-It accomplishes this by using the python multiprocessing module to run the camera process separately from the computer vision model.
+It accomplishes this by using the python multiprocessing module to run the camera/display process separately from the computer vision model.

 The key is that when looking at themselves on a large scene, people are more focused on whether they themselves are choppy, which they won't be at 30 fps.
 So, even if the bounding boxes in the overlay are only updating at 10 fps, most viewers won't notice.

-Robocam also provides tools to make it easy to manage the fact that the models and the camera are running asynchronously.
+O.T.I.S. also provides tools to make it easy to manage the fact that the models and the camera are running asynchronously.
 These include a SharedDataContainer object to quickly create and share buffers between the processes.

-In addition to managing the shared memory, robocam  has extensive shape and text writer asset classes and timer classes to ensure that the experience runs at the same speed regardless of camera frame rate or model update speed.
+O.T.I.S. has extensive shape and text writer asset classes and timer classes to ensure that the experience runs at the same speed regardless of camera frame rate or model update speed.

-Finally, robocam also includes a Servo package for controlling a pan-tilt camera with a PID (proportional integrate derivative) controller.

 ### Dependencies
 - python 3